Little Shop of Horrors (musical): 1983 West End

 A London West End production opened on October 12, 1983, at the Comedy Theatre, produced by Cameron Mackintosh.
-It ran for 813 performances, starring Barry James as Seymour, Greene reprising her role as Audrey and Harry Towb as Mr. Mushnik, with Sinitta (then surnamed Renet) understudying Chiffon, Crystal and Ronette.
+It ran for 813 performances, starring Barry James as Seymour, Greene reprising her role as Audrey and Harry Towb as Mr. Mushnik, with Sinitta (then surnamed Renet) understudying Chiffon, Crystal and Ronnette.
 Zeeteah Massiah took over as Chiffon in 1984.
 Greene was replaced as Audrey by Claire Moore (1984) then Sarah Payne (1985).
 Orin was played by Terence Hillyer (1983), David Burt (1984) and Bogdan Kominowski (1985).
 Audrey II was puppeteered by Anthony Asbury, and the costumes were designed by Tim Goodchild.
 It received the 1983 Evening Standard Award for Best Musical and closed on October 5, 1985.

 1984 Australia and 1985 Canada

 An Australian production opened at Her Majesty's Theatre, Perth on January 14, 1984, starring Christopher Pate as Seymour and Denise Kirby as Audrey.
 It then moved to the Theatre Royal in Sydney from November 7, 1984, and the Comedy Theatre in Melbourne from February, 1985.

 A 1985 Canadian production starred Sheila McCarthy as Audrey and Michael Crossman as Seymour.
 Gerry Salsberg was Orin.